prem831/TCL-file-search-script/README.md

 using this script we can get entire files and folder names in text file where data is visually formated

 #deep search

+I have added my part of my output file.